Nicolae Stanciu (footballer, born 1993)

-Nicolae "Nicușor" Claudiu Stanciu ([nikoˈla.e klaˈudju ˈstant͡ʃju]; born 7 May 1993) is a Romanian professional footballer who plays as an Attacking midfielder or a winger for Chinese Super League club Wuhan Three Towns and the Romania national team.
+Nicolae "Nicușor" Claudiu Stanciu ([nikoˈla.e klaˈudju ˈstant͡ʃju]; born 7 May 1993) is a Romanian professional footballer who plays as an attacking midfielder or a winger for Serie A club Genoa and captains the Romania national team.

-He began his career with Unirea Alba Iulia and went on to represent Vaslui and Steaua București in his country, winning six domestic honours and making a name for himself with the latter.
-He moved abroad to Anderlecht in August 2016, becoming the then-most expensive signing made by a Belgian club and later, after bonuses, the then-biggest sale of the Romanian championship.
+Stanciu began his career at Unirea Alba Iulia in 2008, and went on to represent Vaslui and Steaua București in his country, winning six domestic honours and making a name for himself with the latter.
+He moved abroad for the first time in 2016, following a €9.8 million transfer to Anderlecht, which made him the most expensive signing of the Belgian First Division A and biggest sale of the Liga I at the time.

-Stanciu transferred to Sparta Prague one and a half-year later for another internal record fee.
-He left the Czech Republic at the start of 2019 to sign for Al-Ahli, only to return in that summer to the country with former rival club Slavia Prague, where he helped to back-to-back league titles in his first two seasons.
+After winning a Belgian national title and a Super Cup, Stanciu joined Sparta Prague one and a half years later for another internal record fee, worth around an initial €4.5 million.
+He left the Czech Republic at the start of 2019 to sign for Saudi team Al-Ahli, only to return in that summer to the country at former rival club Slavia Prague, where he helped to back-to-back league titles and a Czech Cup in his first two seasons.
+Between 2022 and 2025, he competed professionally in China and again Saudi Arabia, before signing for Italian side Genoa.

-Stanciu made his senior international debut for Romania in March 2016, after having previously represented it at under-19 and under-21 levels.
-He participated with the nation at UEFA Euro 2016.
+Stanciu made his senior international debut for Romania in March 2016, in a 1–0 win over Lithuania, after having previously played for it at under-19 and under-21 levels.
+He represented the nation in two European Championships, in 2016 and 2024.